 If you are healthy, most experts agree that HRT is safe to use at the lowest dose that helps for the shortest time needed.
 If you're 59 or older, or have been on hormones for 5 years, you should talk to your doctor about quitting.

 Some women sail through menopause with only mild symptoms.
 But many have strong symptoms.
-Your doctor may have suggested hormone replacement therapy for mild to severe menopause symptoms such as:
+Your doctor may have suggested hormone replacement therapy for moderate to severe menopause symptoms such as:

 If you are healthy, hormone replacement therapy can offer good short-term relief of these symptoms.